friendly-bits/geoblocker-bash/README.md

 **TL;DR**

-Recommended to read the NOTES section below before.
+Recommended to read the NOTES section below.

 To install:
 1) Download the latest realease: